flowscripter/dynamic-cli-framework/README.md

 ### Debug Logging

 Internal framework logging can be enabled by setting the `CLI_DEBUG` environment variable.
-Permission will need to be granted to the CLI to access the environment using `--allow-env`.
+(Permission will need to be granted to the CLI to access the environment to look for this environment variable i.e. `--allow-env`.)

 The `logger` implementation will detect this and define a default Deno `ConsoleHandler` logger with `DEBUG` level which is used by internal